aTul-07kn/Real-Time-Emotion-Detection-from-Text/README.md

-# Project Name: Real Time Emotion Recognition from text using Deep learning and Feedback Analysis.
+# Real Time Emotion Recognition from text using Deep learning and Feedback Analysis